Students who have not already earned a Master of Science degree will follow the these procedures.

 The student must then compose an e-mail to the ME Graduate Adviser (firstname.lastname@example.org) notifying the department of the exact dissertation proposal title.
 This is necessary so an announcement can be sent to the ME students and faculty.

 The student's transcript is then evaluated to ensure that all minimum Graduate School requirements, with the exception of the dissertation credits and the Final Exam, have been satisfied.
 If there is a problem or question with an evaluation, the student will be notified.
-Occasionally a contingency will be noted on the warrant in which case candidacy will not be conferred until it has been met.
+Occasionally a contingency will be noted on the Committee Signature Form in which case candidacy will not be conferred until it has been met.

 Full or part-time registration is required the quarter the General Exam is taken and Candidacy is awarded.

-The warrant is signed by the Supervisory Committee after successful completion of the exam.
-Upon completion of the Exam students need to return the signed warrant to the ME Graduate Advising Office no later than the last day of that quarter (defined as the last day of exams).
-If the warrant is not received by this deadline, candidacy will be awarded the following quarter and registration for that quarter will be required.
+The Committee Signature Form is signed by the Supervisory Committee after the successful completion of the exam.
+Upon completion of the Exam, students need to return the signed Committee Signature Form to the ME Graduate Advising Office no later than the last day of that quarter (defined as the last day of exams).
+If the Committee Signature Form is not received by this deadline, candidacy will be awarded the following quarter, and registration for that quarter will be required.

 Candidacy will be conferred on the last day of a quarter and certificates are issued by the Graduation Academic Records office approximately 4 months after this date.
 In addition, the candidacy will be posted to the student's transcripts.
 For more information see Doctoral Degree policies.